IrisPetre99/RP3000/README.md

 - Each pair should have a unique color.
 - Have an immediate feedback when selecting the point in the first frame by placing a marker on that spot, not only after the complete pair is selected.
 - Store the list of annotations as pairs of coordinates.
+- Add a visual border or rectangle over the original full-resolution frame that indicates where the KITTI crop lies
+- Crop from the center of the frame to match KITTI's resolution (1242×375)
+- Add a button to export the frames before annotating them
+- How to input pixel coordinates to mark their location in frame 1 and frame 2, without needing to click on a pixel

 ### Future Updates: LLM Prompt